irztu59178703LindseyWinters/yui/README.md

 Updated styling and themes - build 943
 Added detailed comments for clarity - update 24
-Added new feature for better user experience - v6.3.5
+Added new feature for better user experience - v6.3.5 Updated README with new instructions - update 17